Specifications for the Polini Thor models

 hour meter/tachometer installed right?

 A. REDRIVE SERVICING It is very important to change the redrive oil on schedule because it gets quickly contaminated with clutch material.
 If your clutch oil appears really black when you change it, increase the change frequency.
-Note that the redrive will use oil because of slight leaks out of the relief valve.
+Note that the redrive will use oil because of slight leaks out of the relief valve and why it should be changed often.

 B. Below are service items that are particular for the Polini.
 Pilots would do well to carefully study the servicing intervals for the Top 80 which I have developed to ensure long engine life for any 2 stroke aviation engine.
 The carburetor and fuel system are the most common items that must have regular service.
 Failure to regularly service the carburetor can result in permanent engine damage.

 C. The Polini Thor Flash starter is a disaster.
-See the Flash starter page for more information and (2) good, permanent fixes (one of the fixes costs less than $16).
+See the Flash starter page for more information.
 Later models may have fewer problems, hopefully.

 First 10 hours